percipient/strongjobs/README.md

 │   └── before-install.sh -- Runs before this repo is copied down
 ├── tasks.py -- Management tasks file for invoke, run locally └── jobs/ -- Where your remote jobs will live
-    ├── sslcheck/ -- Jobs to perform checks on TLS certificates and configs │   ├── README.md -- Info
+    ├── sslcheck/ -- Jobs to perform checks on TLS certificates and configs and │   │         create Github issues when they fail │   ├── README.md -- Info
+    │   ├── certexpiry.py -- Check certs for nearing expiration
+    │   ├── httpobs.py -- Check for score falling on Mozilla Observatory
+    │   ├── ssllabs.py -- Check for grade falling on SSL Labs
-    │   └── <TODO>
+    │   └── utils.py -- Helper Python functions
     └── update-dependencies/ -- Jobs to check and update code dependencies ├── README.md -- Info
         └── update-python-dependencies.sh -- Create pull requests for outdated